indic-dict/stardict-dictionary-updater/README.md

 ### English
 ```
 This program downloads latest dictionary files from the internet, and stores it in the SDCARD/dictdata folder, for Stardict apps to use.
 We assume that you already have or will install Stardict-compatible dictionary utilities (Eg: ebdic [Rated high], ColorDict, GoldenDict, GoldenDict paid ...) separately.
+NOTE: For this core functionality, the app needs "All files access (MANAGE_EXTERNAL_STORAGE)" permission.

 We use the indices maintained by the stardict-sanskrit project (See: https://github.com/indic-dict/stardict-sanskrit , https://sanskrit-coders.github.io/ ).
 [If you want to contribute new dictionaries to the stardict-sanskrit project or code to this app, that is welcome too - visit sites above.]
 Short-link to this app: bit.ly/SanskritStarDictUpdater